OpenTreeOfLife/phylesystem-api/nexson-validator/README.md

 For info on NexSON, consult https://opentree.wikispaces.com/NexSON

+# Testing

+Running the script:

+    $ sh test.sh

+will trigger the running of integration tests (currently run_single_file_tests.sh) and unittest (currently none, but they'll go in test_nexson_validator.py)

 # Notes

-This may not end up on PyPI, but I followed the procedures outlined on
+This may never end up on PyPI, but I followed the procedures outlined on
     http://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/
 for the creation of the setup.py